mukunthan007/Tcl-android-TV-volume-script/README.md

 Download the latest Termux APK with a name ending in +github-debug_universal.apk on Github - [Termux Github Release](https://github.com/termux/termux-app/releases)

-Download the latest Termux boot APK on Fdroid - [Termux Boot Fdroid](https://f-droid.org/en/packages/com.termux.boot/)
+Download the latest Termux boot APK on github - [Termux Boot Github Release](https://github.com/termux/termux-boot/releases)

 ## Installation
 Send these APK's files to TV through Send Files to TV app or any other apps.